 In 2014, X Japan headlined a colossal show at New York’s famed Madison Square Garden.

 The We Are X Original Soundtrack was released worldwide on March 3, 2017, hitting the top 10 on the iTunes Soundtrack Chart in 17 countries (France, Italy, Russia, Sweden, Netherlands, Finland, Mexico, Japan, Hong Kong, Malaysia, Macau, Philippines, Singapore, Taiwan, Indonesia, Thailand, Vietnam) and #1 in 9 countries.
 The album, featuring the film's theme song "La Venus", also reached the Top 10 on the iTunes Album chart in 9 countries.
 The following day, X Japan headlined a live concert at London's Wembley Arena.
-X Japan recently announced the release of the band’s first new studio album in 20 years, which will be available worldwide in 2017.
+In July 2017, the band performed 6 historic acoustic concerts in Osaka and Tokyo for 70,000 fans.
+X Japan recently announced the release of the band’s first new studio album in 21 years, which will be available worldwide in 2017.